-Whether your sending emails directly, buying solo ads, or you’re doing some sort of a joint venture partnership, you want the highest number of clicks and opens possible from the emails you send out.
+Whether you're sending emails directly, buying solo ads, or you’re doing some sort of a joint venture partnership, you want the highest number of clicks and opens possible from the emails you send out.

-So lets’s take a look at how ‘Master Marketers’ get that done.
+So let us take a look at how ‘Master Marketers’ get that done.

 Focus on Short Powerful Subject Lines

 Subject lines are headlines.
-That’s how you have to think of your emails subject lines.
+That’s how you have to think of your email subject lines.

 You have to think about it as writing a headline.
 Lets’ take a look at some good and some bad.

 First the bad.
-Here’s some examples of an email subject lines from Walgreens (Charlie feels that he can pick on Walgreens as his father worked for them for 50 years):
+Here are some examples of an email subject lines from Walgreens (Charlie feels that he can pick on Walgreens as his father worked for them for 50 years):

 ‘Your frequent customer number was selected for a Courtesy $50 Walgreens charge card’